-- 5.1 Once a vehicle reaches the front of the staging lanes for a run it must be prepared to fire and race.
-The onus is on the competitor to make sure both he and his opponent are ready for each new run.
-If a competitor is on the start line and his opponent does not appear within the prescribed two minutes that competitor must then make use of the 30-second rule. - 5.2 If a competitor notifies both his opponent and race control that he is not ready, the pairing can be slotted in at the bottom of the present elimination's round.
-However, if all races have been completed in the respective elimination round, a bye run, directly after the last pairing is required by the racer who is ready, and his missing opponent is eliminated. - In order to be a legitimate race winner, a contestant's vehicle must start and self-stage.
+- 5.2 If a competitor notifies both his opponent and race control that he is not ready, the pairing can be slotted in at the bottom of the present elimination's round.
+However, if all races have been completed in the respective elimination round, a bye run, directly after the last pairing is required by the racer who is ready, and his missing opponent is eliminated. - 5.3 In order to be a legitimate race winner, a contestant's vehicle must start and self-stage.
 This rule also applies to BYE runs.
 It is not allowed to push start a vehicle or to push stage a vehicle.
 Staging must be done under the vehicle's own engine power in the direction of the Racing.